Megan Davis Suttmiller LMT

 Outside of massage therapy, Beth enjoys staying active, Notre Dame sports, dancing, camping, being outdoors, and most importantly, being with her friends and family.

 Amy Ronning LMT

-Amy became interested in massage therapy while working as an office assistant for a local energy efficiency company, utilizing her B.S. in Small Business Management.
-Her work hours were spent in
+interested in massage therapy while working as an office assistant for a local energy efficiency company, utilizing her B.S. in Small Business Management.
+Her work hours were spent in front of a

-front of a computer, which led to chronic headaches and an all-around stiffness.
-After deciding that a desk job wasn't for her, Amy enrolled at Southeastern Institute in Nashville, and graduated from
+computer, which led to chronic headaches and an all-around stiffness.
+After deciding that a desk job wasn't for her, Amy enrolled at Southeastern Institute in Nashville, and graduated from their

 Amy's modalities currently include Swedish, deep tissue, myofascial release, trigger point, and prenatal massage.
 Her sessions are adaptable according to the needs of the client, and she values both stress relief and pain relief.
 She is licensed in the state of Tennessee and is a member of the American Massage Therapy Association.

-When she is not doing massage, Amy enjoys spending time with her husband, family, and friends.
+When she is not doing massage, Amy enjoys spending time with her husband and daughter, family, and friends.
 She loves being outdoors, going to Predators hockey games, concerts, eating, and playing the piano.
 She is also a freelance piano teacher at a local elementary school.

 Jeanien Green LMT